 The most significant difference between these two stages is the timeline.
 Perimenopause can last anywhere from a few years to a decade, while menopause is officially diagnosed after you’ve gone 12 consecutive months without a period.
 Many women are surprised to learn that their most intense symptoms—like hot flashes, mood swings, and sleep issues—often peak during perimenopause, not after.
 This is because your body is reacting to the dramatic hormonal fluctuations.
 Once you reach menopause, your hormones stabilize at a new, lower level, and for some women, certain symptoms may begin to ease.
 Recognizing the symptoms of perimenopause is key to getting timely and effective care.

-Severe Symptoms That Can Disrupt Your Life
+When Perimenopause Symptoms Disrupt Your Life

 While some women breeze through perimenopause with only minor changes, for many others, the symptoms are anything but mild.
 They can be intense, disruptive, and make you feel like a stranger in your own body.
 When symptoms start interfering with your work, straining your relationships, or simply stealing your joy, it’s a clear sign that you don’t have to just power through.
 This isn’t about a few off days; it’s about a significant hormonal shift that can impact your physical and mental well-being for years.